michellab/BioSimSpace/README.rst

 `CMake <https://cmake.org>`_ installations.)

-1. BioSimSpace is built on top of the `Sire <https://github.com/michellab/Sire>`_ molecular simulations framework.
+1. BioSimSpace is built on top of the `Sire <https://github.com/michellab/Sire>`_ molecular simulation framework.
 To download and install Sire:

 .. code-block:: bash